Child Anxiety at Night: Why It Happens and How to Help

 To help her overcome her night time anxiety, Casey’s parents tried some specific strategies:

-1. Winding Down: They set up a calm hour before bedtime.
+1. Winding Down: They set up a calm hour of talking time before bedtime.
 This included having a warm shower and listening to an audiobook.
 It helped Casey relax and get ready for sleep.

 2. Calm Music: They played gentle music at bedtime.
 The soft tunes made Casey feel calm and safe, drowning out other sounds that might scare her.